acss-io/atomizer/packages/webpack-atomizer-loader/README.md

 };
 ```

 Use the `cssDest` property to assign the output destination of the generated CSS.
-If not specified the default value is `./build/css/atomic.css`.
+If not specified, the default value is `./build/css/atomic.css`.

 To know more about Atomic CSS configuration check https://github.com/acss-io/atomizer#api.

 ## Usage with React or Vue

-If the CSS atoms on your project are written in the `className` prop of JSX files locate `babel-loader` or `jsx-loader` on the webpack configuration and insert `webpack-atomizer-loader` before it:
+If the CSS atoms in your project are written in the `className` prop of JSX files, then use `babel-loader` or `jsx-loader` in your webpack configuration and insert `webpack-atomizer-loader` before it:

 ```js
 // webpack.config.js